|V.||Withdrawal from a Course|

-To withdraw from a course a student must initiate the request via MyAccess to their Dean’s Office.
+To withdraw from a course a student must initiate the request via MyAccess.
 If a student does not complete a course for which the student is registered and from which the student has not officially withdrawn, a failure will be recorded for that course.

-Courses dropped through the add/drop period will not be shown on a student’s record; thereafter, dropped courses are considered as withdrawn, and are indicated by a “W” grade.
+Courses dropped through the add/drop period will not be shown on a student’s record; thereafter, courses are considered withdrawn, and are indicated by a “W” grade.

-No student at any time may withdraw from courses to the point of becoming a part-time student (i.e., registered for eleven or fewer credits) without the permission of his or her Dean.
+Withdrawals are not permitted after the deadline published in the Academic Calendar.
+For module courses, refer to deadlines on the calendar specific to module courses.
+No undergraduate student at any time may withdraw from courses to the point of becoming a part-time student (i.e., registered for eleven or fewer credits) without the permission of their School.

-A student in good academic standing and not subject to disciplinary action may, on formal written request, be granted a leave of absence by the Dean of the school.
+A student in good academic standing and not subject to disciplinary action may, on formal written request, be granted a leave of absence by their Academic Dean.
 For withdrawals or leaves during a semester, a partial refund of tuition may be available.
 The schedule for refunds is found in the section on Expenses and Financial Assistance in this Bulletin.